 What is the Shinkansen?

-The Shinkansen (新幹線) is Japan’s famous high speed train also known as bullet train.
+The Shinkansen (新幹線) is Japan’s famous high speed train also known as the bullet train.
 Japan was the first country to start building the railway lines for high speed travel and the name Shinkansen was chosen because is it Japanese for ‘new trunk line’ or ‘new main line’.
 The first line connected Japan’s two largest cities of Tokyo and Osaka.
 Nowadays the Shinkansen network reaches from Hokkaido all the way down to Kagoshima, so it is a great way to take some weekend trips and discover Japan conveniently.
-But what makes this train to so special?
+But what makes this train so special?

 The train is very quiet and comfortable, with the seats being quite spacious so you can relax while you take in the beautiful surroundings.
 Also, free Wi-Fi is available on Tokaido, Sanyo, and Kyushu line.
 The speed is not enough to stream movies, but will get you online.